Battle of the Little Bighorn: Lone Teepee

 The Lone Teepee (or Tipi) was a landmark along the 7th Cavalry's march.
-It was where the Indian encampment had been a week earlier, during the Battle of the Rosebud on June 17, 1876.
+It was where the Indian encampment had been a week earlier during the Battle of the Rosebud on June 17, 1876.
 The Indians had left a single teepee standing (some reports mention a second that had been partially dismantled), and in it was the body of a Sans Arc warrior, Old She-Bear, who had been wounded in the battle.
-He had died a couple of days after the Rosebud battle, and it was the custom of the Indians to move camp when a warrior died and leave the body with its possessions.
+He had died after the Rosebud battle, and it was the custom of the Indians to move camp when a warrior died and leave possessions with the body.
 The Lone Teepee was an important location during the Battle of the Little Bighorn for several reasons, including: